 There’s a saying: “Get the right tool for the job.”
 It’s never been more applicable than when it comes to choosing the best pliers for a project.
 Certain styles of pliers can be helpful for some jobs but can be failures at others.
 This guide points out some of the best pliers in each style, and for which tasks they are best suited.

-If you’re looking for a quick boost for your toolbox, this set of VISE-GRIPpliers from Irwin will do the trick.
+If you’re looking for a quick boost for your toolbox, this set of pliers from IRWIN Tools will do the trick.
 It can also save you some cash.
 This set includes diagonal cutters, slip-joint pliers, needle-nose pliers, and a set of adjustable groove-joint pliers.
 Each of these has comfortable non-slip grips.
-Irwin’s grip design reduces discomfort and pinching when the user has to apply a lot of leverage.
-They’re all constructed from nickel chromium steel so they’ll be strong and long-lasting.
-IRWIN also does a great job of reducing the wobble and play found in most adjustable pliers.
+The grip design reduces discomfort and pinching when the user has to apply a lot of leverage.
+All pliers in the set are constructed from nickel chromium steel so they’ll be strong and long-lasting.
+IRWIN Tools also does a great job of reducing the wobble and play found in most adjustable pliers.
 The precision joints make each of these pliers a pleasure to use.
 They also come with a tool wrap to roll them up and store away in a drawer or at the bottom of a toolbox.

 3. UPGRADE PICK: Channellock TOOL ROLL-3 5 Piece Pliers Set